-U.S. economic growth slows less than expected in second quarter
+U.S. economy slows in second quarter; consumer spending accelerates

 Businesses have been placing fewer orders with factories while working through stockpiles of unsold goods, which contributed to undercutting manufacturing production.
 Inventories added 0.53 percentage point to GDP growth in the first quarter.

-Business investment fell at 0.6% rate in the second quarter, the first contraction since the first quarter of 2016.
+Business investment fell at a 0.6% rate in the second quarter, the first contraction since the first quarter of 2016.
 It was pulled down by a 10.6% pace of decline in spending on structures, which includes oil and gas well drilling.

+Investment in structures was depressed by decreases in commercial and healthcare, and mining exploration, shafts and wells.
 Spending on intellectual products, including research and development, increased.
 Business spending on equipment rebounded at a 0.7% rate in the second quarter.
-It is seen constrained by design problems at aerospace giant Boeing BA.N.
+It is seen constrained by design problems at aerospace giant Boeing (BA.N).

 Boeing reported its biggest-ever quarterly loss on Wednesday due to the spiraling cost of resolving issues with its 737 MAX airplane and warned it might have to shut production of the grounded jet completely if it runs into new hurdles with global regulators to getting its best-selling aircraft back in the air.